fatemehhaghighatmesahi/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript is the Programming Language for the Web.
+JavaScript can update and change both HTML and CSS.
+JavaScript can calculate, manipulate and validate

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When people want to show off code to each other they can put it on Github whenthey dont want to lose file before changes when some peaple whant to work on one file at the same time

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You will have your owne versen of that file

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repostory? downloded it on your pc

-It send it to a friend

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+sending your versen

-## Question 12
+## Question

 What is the Git History log?

-It lets you see into the future
+It lets you see into the what changes you made

 ## Question 13